 The allergy/intolerance list exists as a patient safety tool to inform decision support around ordering of medications and nutrition and to guide clinical treatment.
 Other reactions triggered by physical stimuli -- light, heat, cold, pressure, vibration, which may mimic allergic or intolerance reactions, should be recorded as Condition on the problem list, not using AllergyIntolerance.

 Not to be used to record adverse events, including failures of clinical process, interventions or products.
-For example: abnormal use or mistakes/errors made in maladministration of an agent or substance; incorrect dosage; mislabelling; harm or injury caused by an intervention or procedure; overdose/poisoning etc
+For example: abnormal use or mistakes/errors made in maladministration of an agent or substance; incorrect dosage; mislabeling; harm or injury caused by an intervention or procedure; overdose/poisoning etc.

 Not to be used as a proxy for an adverse event report.
 See above for how it may be used as one component of an adverse event report